brettwooldridge/HikariCP/README.md

 actual connections to the database backend.
 A reasonable value for this is best determined by your execution environment.
-When the pool reaches this size, and no idle connections are available, calls to getConnection() will block for up to ``connectionTimeout`` milliseconds before timing out.  *Default: 60*
+When the pool reaches this size, and no idle connections are available, calls to getConnection() will block for up to ``connectionTimeout`` milliseconds before timing out.  *Default: 10*

-:hash:``minimumPoolSize``<br/>
+:hash:``minimumIdle``<br/>
-This property controls the minimum number of connections that HikariCP tries to maintain in the pool, including both idle and in-use connections.
-If the connections dip below this value, HikariCP will make a best effort to restore them quickly and efficiently.
-A reasonable value for this is best determined by your execution environment.  *Default: 10*
+This property controls the minimum number of *idle connections* that HikariCP tries to maintain in the pool.
+If the idle connections dip below this value, HikariCP will make a best effort to add additional connections quickly and efficiently.
+However, for maximum performance and responsiveness to spike demands, we recommend *not* setting this value and instead alloing HikariCP to act as a *fixed size* connection pool.  *Default: same as maximumPoolSize*

+:abc:``password``<br/>
+This property sets the default authentication password used when obtaining *Connections* from the underlying driver.  *Default: none*

 :abc:``poolName``<br/>
 This property represents a user-defined name for the connection pool and appears mainly in a JMX management console to identify pools and pool configurations.  *Default: auto-generated*

+:negative_squared_cross_mark:``readOnly``<br/>
+This property controls whether *Connections* obtained from the pool are in read-only mode by default.
+Note some databases do not support the concept of read-only mode, while others provide query optimizations when the *Connection* is set to read-only.
+Whether you need this property or not will depend largely on your application and database.  *Default: false*

 :negative_squared_cross_mark:``registerMbeans``<br/>
 This property controls whether or not JMX Management Beans ("MBeans") are registered or not.